Showing posts with label metaphysics. Show all posts

 Explicatio

 Dispositional essentialism emerged in late twentieth-century metaphysics as a reaction against both Humean regularity and Armstrong’s relational realism.
+This view aims to secure necessity without appeal to external laws or transcendent governance.
 Philosophers such as Brian Ellis, C. B. Martin, and Stephen Mumford argued that laws do not govern things from without but that the flow from within from the very essences or natures of entities.
 Accordingly, an electron repels another not because a law commands it, but because repulsion belongs to its nature.
 The behavior is thus essential and not contingent.

 In this view, every natural property is dispositional; it is defined by its powers and tendencies.
 To possess a charge, mass, or spin just is to manifest appropriate dispositions under suitable conditions.
 Laws of nature are thus derivative descriptions of the necessary behaviors of these dispositional essences.
 Therefore, there are no separate laws or external principles, but only powers whose exercise constitutes the order of nature.